harryzhu626/giv/README.md

-# genshin_chart (project Hyperbloom)

-* Main function
-    * sentiment analysis of genshin char through time, OSINT on twitter.
-    * Information extraction: character co-mention/association
-* Theoretical trends/patterns:
-    * How new char influence sentiment change of old char
-    * Revenue against popularity
-    *
-* Host on web for everyone to view, intuitive interface, continual update(?)
+* Host on web for public use, intuitive interface, continual update(?)

 Genshin visualization: describe the idea, ask for pointers.